Yang775923/Cereal-Killers/README.md

 Which Cereal Killer R U (personality) Test

 ## Description
-There will be 10 different Ceral killers you can resonate with such as Jack the Skipper and Ted Bunny ;) ;) *#FamilyFriendly*
+There will be 10 different Ceral killers you can resonate with such as Jack the Skipper and Ted Bunny ;) ;) *#FamilyFriendly*.
+There will be a total of 16 different questions.
+Each question has a different amount of options as well as different questions to see which cereal killer are you!

 ## Contributors
 * Tiger Yang